GordonOtieno/GordonOtieno/README.md

   I am **Gordon Otieno** a Kenyan citizen, Computer Science graduate and a software developer.
 I am passionate about solving problems with technology and creating different solutions.

    Stay free to know a little more about myself and follow me on my networks.
-I love to to make new friends and learn new things.
+I love to make new friends and learn new things :pray:.

-🔭 I’m passionate in programming:keyboard:
+I’m passionate in programming:keyboard:

 # Interests